 Stay for supper.

 Gorey’s perfectly positioned to catch the evening sun.
 Stay in the village a little later and have dinner on the pier or with a castle backdrop – Gorey’s a centre for great local restaurants so expect to be spoilt for choice.
-Try Jersey Crab Shack Gorey for excellent gastropub food with castle views, or Feast on the pier for a contemporary take on British and French cuisine, or treat yourselves to dinner at Sumas, where top notch local produce and seafood are served in a stunning setting.
+Try Feast for a contemporary take on British and French cuisine whilst The Moorings is the perfect spot for for a sharing platter or long, leisurely lunch.
+Sumas has stunning views overlooking the harbour and serves top notch local produce and seafood.

 The Bass & Lobster

-The Bass & Lobster prides itself on two things; local food and great service.
-There is a guarantee that the title dishes, bass and lobster, are served daily and the chef has local hidden treasures ready for your latest dining experience.
+We pride ourselves on two things; local food and great service.
+And we guarantee that the title dishes, bass and lobster, are served daily and the chef has local hidden treasures ready for your latest dining experience.

 Feast Restaurant

-Located on Gorey Pier, Feast overlooks the harbour and basks in the magnificence of Mont Orgueil Castle.
-Feast offers an easy, relaxed atmosphere dressed in a distinctive and eclectic style.
-Specialising in simple, delicious and modern cuisine, including sticky pork ribs, Thai green curry and our famous salt and pepper crispy squid.
+Overlooking Gorey Harbour and basking in the magnificence of Mont Orgueil Castle, Feast offers an easy, relaxed atmosphere dressed in a distinctive and eclectic style.
+Specialising in simple, delicious and modern cuisine, including sticky pork ribs, Thai green curry and our famous salt and pepper crispy squid

 Sumas Restaurant

-A boutique restaurant located on the east of the island overlooking Mont Orgueil Castle and the harbour of Gorey.
-Casual fine dining with plenty of local shellfish and seafood on offer, as well as meat and vegetarian options.
+A boutique restaurant located on the east of the island overlooking Mont Orgueil Castle and the picturesque harbour of Gorey.
+Casual fine dining with seasonally changing menus, plenty of local shellfish and seafood on offer, as well as meat and vegetarian options.
 Fruits de mer platters will be available during the summer months.

 Shop.